TwoRingSoft/Vrsnr/Readme.md

 It can do other neat things too, like:

 - understand plain integer version numbers, like for builds
 - translate cat-speak to english and back

 ---

-For more on semantic versioning, see [semver.org](http://semver.org).

 ## Example